 Online version of the 2013-14 Department of Health Annual Report

+I am pleased to provide this Chief Financial Officer’s Report including an overview of the Department’s 2013-14 financial results.
 The Department’s combined financial statements include the financial statements of the Therapeutic Goods Administration (TGA) and two departmental special accounts, the Office of the Gene Technology Regulator (OGTR) and the National Industrial Chemicals Notification and Assessment Scheme (NICNAS).

 Machinery of Government changes